 The conceptual development of the Jurassic contingent oil resources volumes at the Demir Dagh field will be based on vertical to deviated wells, produced under natural flow conditions.
 Water injection/disposal wells are included in the development plan to facilitate handling of eventual water being produced or to inject water in case of insufficient pressure support.
 The produced fluids will be processed at the existing Demir Dagh processing facility, with eventual debottlenecking or additional facilities installed to handle the increased volumes.
-Production will likely be exported via the nearby Kurdistan Region-Turkey export pipeline.
-Development drilling of the Jurassic Butmah reservoir is forecast by NSAI to begin in 2020, pending economic analysis.
+Production will likely be exported via the nearby Kurdistan Region Export Pipeline.
 Development of the Jurassic Butmah contingent oil resources is estimated by NSAI to require 19 wells and one additional water injection well for pressure support in the event the aquifer is not sufficient to support reservoir pressure.
-Development drilling of the Jurassic Naokelekan and Sargelu reservoirs is forecast by NSAI to begin in 2024, pending economic analysis.
-Development of the Jurassic Naokelekan and Sargelu contingent oil resources is estimated by NSAI to require 19 wells.
-The cost to drill each production well in the Jurassic Naokelekan, Sargelu and Butmah reservoirs is estimated to be \$15.9 million.
+Development of the Jurassic Naokelekan and Sargelu contingent oil resources is estimated by NSAI to require 35 wells.
+The cost to drill each production well in the Jurassic reservoirs is estimated by the Corporation to be \$15.9 million.
+Development drilling of each of the Demir Dagh Jurassic reservoirs is subject to economic analysis and reclassification of the resources to a development pending status.